Our top pick for

 |Level of controversy||3|

-Valero Energy Corporation manufactures and sells transportation fuels and petrochemical products in the United States, Canada, the United Kingdom, Ireland, and internationally.
-It operates through three segments: Refining, Ethanol, and Renewable Diesel.
+Valero Energy Corporation manufactures, markets, and sells transportation fuels and petrochemical products in the United States, Canada, the United Kingdom, Ireland, and internationally.
+It operates through three segments: Refining, Renewable Diesel, and Ethanol.
 The company is involved in oil and gas refining, marketing, and bulk selling activities.
-It produces conventional and premium gasolines, gasoline meeting the specifications of the California Air Resources Board (CARB), diesel fuels, low-sulfur and ultra-low-sulfur diesel fuels, CARB diesel, other distillates, jet fuels, asphalts, petrochemicals, lubricants, and other refined petroleum products.
-As of December 31, 2019, the company owned 15 petroleum refineries with a combined throughput capacity of approximately 3.15 million barrels per day.
-It markets its refined products through wholesale rack and bulk markets; and through approximately 7,000 outlets under the Valero, Beacon, Diamond Shamrock, Shamrock, Ultramar, and Texaco brand names.
-The company also produces and sells ethanol, distiller grains, and corn oil primarily to refiners and gasoline blenders, as well as to animal feed customers.
-It owns and operates 14 ethanol plants with a combined ethanol production capacity of approximately 1.73 billion gallons per year.
-In addition, the company owns, operates, develops, and acquires crude oil and refined petroleum products pipelines, terminals, and other transportation and logistics assets.
-Further, it owns and operates a plant that processes animal fats, used cooking oils, and other vegetable oils into renewable diesel.
-The company was formerly known as Valero Refining and Marketing Company and changed its name to Valero Energy Corporation in August 1997.
-Valero Energy Corporation was founded in 1980 and is headquartered in San Antonio, Texas.
+It produces conventional, premium, and reformulated gasolines; gasoline meeting the specifications of the California Air Resources Board (CARB); diesel fuels, low-sulfur and ultra-low-sulfur diesel fuels; CARB diesel; other distillates; jet fuels; blendstocks; lube oils and natural gas liquids; and asphalts, petrochemicals, lubricants, and other refined petroleum products.
+As of December 31, 2020, the company owned 15 petroleum refineries with a combined throughput capacity of approximately 3.
+2 million barrels per day.
+It sells its refined products through wholesale rack and bulk markets; and through approximately 7,000 outlets under the Valero, Beacon, Diamond Shamrock, Shamrock, Ultramar, and Texaco brands.